Most Romantic Things to do in New York City

 If you are visiting New York and staying at a hotel, make sure you clarify with the front desk agent which room you will be getting.
 Especially during busy times, like Valentine’s Day, hotels run out of king-sized bed accommodations fast, so make your request before you arrive.

 The weather in New York can get pretty cold in the winter, so remember to pack appropriately.
 Check out my NY winter guide for more info.
 And summers can be hot and humid.

-Like any big city, there is crime in New York.
+Like any big city, there is a crime in New York.
 But by using appropriate caution, you can enjoy your trip without these negative experiences.
 Keep belongings close and within your sight.
 Avoid unlit side streets, riding the subway late at night, and neighborhoods with higher crime rates.
 Using common-sense is the most important thing.

 A lot of the things listed in this post offer skip-the-line tickets.
 So, to keep you both from waiting on very unromantic lines, consider purchasing these ahead of time.